Migrant, refugee chaos at a train station in Macedonia

 "There's no way for me to survive there," he said.
 "I left my wife to her family and my son left his fiancée."

-On Friday, a young boy was hospitalised, his face covered in blood, after he climbed an electricity pylon to spot an oncoming train and was shocked by touching a live wire.
+On Friday, a young boy was hospitalized, his face covered in blood, after he climbed an electricity pylon to spot an oncoming train and was shocked by touching a live wire.

 Gevgelija Mayor Ivan Frangov was quoted on Friday as saying Macedonia and Serbia should consider building their own fences.